-Amazon Explained – The Flywheel
+Amazon Explained – The Day 1 Mentality

 Amazon CEO and founder, Jeff Bezos has taken hold of a popular growth strategy and fine-tuned it to perfection.
 This strategy is called the “flywheel.”